travis-ci/docs-travis-ci-com/user/deployment/bitballoon.md

 ## Deploying a specific directory

-To deploy specific directory to BitBalloon, use the `local-dir` key:
+To deploy a specific directory to BitBalloon, use the `local-dir` key:

 ```yaml
 deploy: